Fil/pangea/docs/varia/pt.md

 # pt - pretty-print matrices & tensors

-`pt` pretty prints an array, a matrix, a ndjs matrix, or a tjfs tensor.
+`pt` pretty prints a JavaScript array, a matrix, a [mljs matrix](../party/ml-matrix), a ndjs matrix, or a tjfs tensor.

 Usage: